taolei87/askubuntu/README.md

 #### 5. Pre-trained word vectors ``vectors_pruned.200.txt.gz``
 We also provide a set of 200-dimension pre-trained word vectors.
 We used this set for our experiments.
 The vectors are trained using texts from StackExchange and Wikipedia.

 **Note:** due to Github file size limit, the vector file in this repo is a pruned version obtained by removing words not in our AskUbuntu dataset.
-The full size version as well as the corpus used to train the vectors are available at on this [Google drive directory](https://drive.google.com/folderview?id=0B-btHzfJjPnobXZ0MndjSkxkRkk#list).
+The full size version as well as the corpus used to train the vectors are available at this [Google drive directory](https://drive.google.com/folderview?id=0B-btHzfJjPnobXZ0MndjSkxkRkk#list).

 <br>